Label305/Fluxxy/README.md

 ----

 So, you've read about the Flux architecture.
 That means, you know about the corner
 stones: Actions, Dispatching, Stores and Views.
-FlexFlux also has those, however to make life easier and more scaleable we have mulitple collections of commands instead of a mind bogglingly long list of actions.
+Fluxxy also has those, however to make life easier and more scaleable we have mulitple collections of commands instead of a mind bogglingly long list of actions.
 Which are tied to stores using a namespace.